musoke/nathan.musoke.ca/_pages/03_publications.md

 * [ORCID](https://orcid.org/{{ site.ORCID_identifier }})

-Below is a list of recent my publications as compiled by [INSPIRE-HEP](https://inspirehep.net/), the high energy physics information system.
+Below is a list of my publications as compiled by [INSPIRE-HEP](https://inspirehep.net/), the high energy physics information system.

 --------------------------------------